conduktor/conduktor-docs/docs/gateway/get-started/system-requirements.md

 ### Minimum Setup

-Per single node, light usage
+Per Gateway node, for light usage:

 - 2 CPU cores
 - 4 GB of RAM

-This we would expect each gateway instance to support 20-30MB/s of throughput with a minimal affect on latency.
+Running on this level of machine, each gateway instance will support around 20-30MB/s of throughput with a minimal affect on latency.

 ### Recommended Starting Setup

-Per single node, medium to high usage
+Per Gateway node, for medium to high usage:

 - 4 CPU cores
 - 8 GB of RAM

-This we would expect each gateway instance to support 40-50MB/s of throughput with a minimal affect on latency, and it is recommended that you run at least three gateway instances.
+This we would expect each gateway instance to support 40-50MB/s of throughput with a minimal affect on latency.
+For production set ups, it is recommended that you run at least three gateway instances.
+Any further scaling is best first done horizontally (by adding more instances of Gateway to the cluster to increase throughput).

 ### Local Storage Requirements